DrosteEffect/CIECAM02/README.md

-Smith's very comprehensive python module "colorspacious" was used to generate the new perceptually uniform colormaps which are now default for MatPlotLib 2.0.
+Smith's very comprehensive python module "colorspacious" was used to generate the new perceptually uniform colormaps which are now default for MatPlotLib 2 & MatPlotLib 3.
 These colormaps are also available for MATLAB here:

 <https://www.mathworks.com/matlabcentral/fileexchange/62729-matplotlib-2-0-colormaps--perceptually-uniform-and-beautiful>